TermuxHackz/Apple-trivia-bot/docs/README.md

 - Accuracy: The percentage of correct answers out of total questions answered.
 - Current Streak: The number of consecutive days the user has answered at least one question correctly.
 - Best Streak: The user's longest streak of consecutive days with correct answers.
+- Hints Used: The number of hints the user has used in the current leaderboard period.
+- Hints Remaining: The number of hints the user can still use before the next reset.

 ### Checking Other Users' Streaks